Downtown Walnut Creek — Updated June 2026

 What’s Opening in the Next Few Weeks

-North Italia is scheduled to open at Plaza Escuela around March 25, 2026.
+North Italia opened at Plaza Escuela around March 25, 2026.
 The dining room and al fresco bar seat over 200 guests across more than 8,500 square feet, making it one of the larger restaurant footprints to land downtown in recent years.
 The menu runs hand-tossed pizzas, house-made pastas, and a weekday happy hour on small plates.

 Sala Mediterranean Grill is taking the former Lemonade space at 1348 Broadway Plaza, with a menu built around bowls, wraps, salads, soups, and falafel.
 Matsu, a charcoal-fire yakitori concept, is moving in next to Toyosu.
 Doppio Zero, an Italian restaurant, is coming to the former PRIMA Ristorante location.